Narration in this promotional video is AI-generated.

 • Monsters stay in one place

-• Bosses repeat the same attacks every round
+• Having the boss repeat the same actions every round

 • Players surround enemies and grind them down

-• There are no secondary objectives or pressure systems
+• There are no secondary objectives or pressure systems, such as preventing a ritual, rescuing NPCs, or closing a portal

 • Narrow bridges